Chef Jeff Smedstad Takes Southwest & Mexican Flavors to Artistic New Levels at Elote Cafe in Sedona

 What do you call your cooking style?

 “Authentically me.”
-I’ve also called it Mexican and Southwestern cuisine, and the reason that I’ve added Southwestern to it now is that we see in uences from the area happening all the time.
+I’ve also called it Mexican and Southwestern cuisine, and the reason that I’ve added Southwestern to it now is that we see influences from the area happening all the time.
 I’m an Arizona guy, I grew up here, I’m proud of where I’m from.
 I want to make sure that we don’t lose the actual ideas of what the early cuisine of this area was.

 I think that we can get romanced by different ingredients at the farmer’s markets that might not have much in common with what the earlier people’s were in this area.
 I want to make sure that we are not losing some of those traditions as well.